 But wait, I thought it was only the sewage strength that was an issue, with ground systems only needing values below 140 mg/L BOD, right?

-Wel, kind of.
-The EPA Clean Water Act also spelled out the end product of how clean streams must be.
+Well, kind of.
+The Federal Clean Water Act also spelled out the end product of how clean streams must be.
 One of the biggest issues in streams is not only the fecal coliform levels, but also the nitrogen in the water.

 Not a chemist?
 Well, if you've ever fertilized your yard, you buy fertilizer that "feeds" the grass.
 The three numbers on the bag are, in order, nitrogen - phosphorous - potash.
 The higher the first number, the greener your grass gets.